-A living allowance is not considered a salary or a wage.
+A living allowance is not a wage, 45 CFR §2522.245.
 Programs are required to provide a living allowance for members in full-time positions and members serving in a full-time capacity.
 Full time capacity is generally 32 hours or more per week for 6 weeks or more.
 Programs are not required to provide a living allowance for members serving in less than full time slot types and capacity.
 If a program provides a living allowance to a less than full-time member, it must comply with the limits in the table below.
 For Cost Reimbursement grants, the amount must be included in the proposed budget as either AmeriCorps or grantee share.
 Exceptions noted below.